-- 3.7.1 All bodywork situated forward of a point lying 335mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 100mm above the reference plane.
-In addition, all bodywork in this area which is more than 250mm from the centre line of the car must be and no more than 300mm above the reference plane. - 3.7.2 All bodywork situated forward of a point lying 335mm behind the front wheel centre line must be no less than 50mm above the reference plane.
+- 3.7.1 All bodywork situated forward of a point lying 335mm behind the front wheel centre line must be no less than 100mm above the reference plane.
+In addition, all bodywork in this area which is more than 250mm from the centre line of the car must be no more than 300mm above the reference plane. - 3.7.2 All bodywork situated forward of a point lying 335mm behind the front wheel centre line must be no less than 50mm above the reference plane.